Beyond Gaussian Initializations: Signal Preserving Weight Initialization for Odd-Sigmoid Activations: Related Work

 \section{Related Work}

-Classic weight initialization method stabilize layerwise variance; later work showed that good performance further hinges on tuning and momentum, such that first-order methods rival second-order only when initialization is well chosen, and surveys echo that improper statistics cause saturation, variance collapse, and learning-rate fragility \citep{Sutskever2013importance,Narkhede2022A}.
-For sigmoidal nets, adjusting mean or support keeps units responsive (a small negative mean to avoid early gradient starvation, and mutual-information–based scale alignment), and spread-out mappings can speed convergence \citep{Yilmaz2022SuccessfullyAE,Qiao2016MutualInformation,sodhi2014new}.
-Beyond first-order variance matching, curvature and correlation criteria matter: Hessian-norm control and depth$\times$width bounds inform safe step sizes, and propagation analyses under constraints (input-convex nets, transformers) show how choices prevent rank or gradient collapse \citep{skorski2021revisiting,iyer2023maximal,Hoedt2023PrincipledWI,Noci2022Signal}.
-Architectural tweaks can also relieve fragile statistics (ReZero; dynamical-isometry-preserving setups for deep-narrow ReLU MLPs) \citep{Bachlechner2021ReZeroIA,lee2024improved,Price2024DeepNN,blumenfeld2020beyond}.
-Overall, the literature argues for initialization calibrated to the activation and the network’s depth and shape, preserving variance and correlations through depth.
+Classic initialization schemes were originally designed to stabilize layerwise variance, and later work showed that good performance also hinges on well-tuned statistics and momentum, with poor initialization causing saturation, variance collapse, and learning-rate fragility~\citep{Sutskever2013importance,Narkhede2022A}.
+For sigmoidal networks, follow-up studies adjust the mean or support of the weights or use more spread-out mappings to keep units responsive and accelerate convergence~\citep{Yilmaz2022SuccessfullyAE,Qiao2016MutualInformation,sodhi2014new}.
+Beyond first-order variance matching, curvature- and correlation-based criteria (Hessian-norm control, depth$\times$width bounds, and propagation analyses in constrained architectures such as input-convex networks and transformers) and architectural tweaks such as ReZero and dynamical-isometry–preserving setups all point toward initializations that are explicitly calibrated to the activation and the network’s depth and shape~\citep{skorski2021revisiting,iyer2023maximal,Hoedt2023PrincipledWI,Noci2022Signal,Bachlechner2021ReZeroIA,lee2024improved,Price2024DeepNN,blumenfeld2020beyond}.
+Our work makes this activation–initializer coupling explicit by formalizing an odd–sigmoid class and, for any $f$ in this class, deriving a closed-form noise scale that keeps preactivations in a high-gain regime up to a target depth, yielding dispersed forward signals and stable gradients without normalization~\citep{Noci2022Signal,skorski2021revisiting}.